mcascione/web-module-challenge-scope-and-closure/README.md

 Edit the `ReadMe` file with your answers to the questions below.

 1. In your own words, define closure (1-2 sentences).

+    Closure is the act of recalling data that was stored from an external function.
+This data is stored in it's own lexical environment.
+Closure only works if the function enacting the closure is scoped within an external function.
+You can think of the scope layers like a rose bud.
+As the rose matures, each new layer of petals can access memories from older, exterior layers but cannot access memories from newer petals within the center.

 2. Study the following code, then answer the questions below.

 ```js